Guide to oral GLP-1 medications for weight loss and diabetes

 Key takeaways

 For many years, there has only been one oral GLP-1 available: Rybelsus.
-But that changed with the approval and launch of the Wegovy pill in December 2025.
-Below, we review the current landscape of oral GLP-1 drugs, how they work, and how they compare to their injectable counterparts.
+But that changed with the approval and launch of the Wegovy pill in December 2025 and then again with the launch of Foundayo in April 2026.

 What are oral GLP-1s?

 Oral GLP-1s are oral medications that work by mimicking glucagon-like peptide-1 (GLP-1), a gut hormone involved in appetite and blood sugar regulation.
-Currently, the US Food and Drug Administration (FDA) has only approved two oral GLP-1s:
+Currently, the US Food and Drug Administration (FDA) has only approved three oral GLP-1s:

 • Wegovy pill, which is a higher-strength version of semaglutide than what’s found in Rybelsus.
 It’s approved for weight loss and cardiovascular risk reduction in adults with obesity or overweight.